DhyanB/asp-net-core-docker-minimal/README.md

 - Run `docker push dhyanb/aspnetcoredocker:0.5` to publish the image to a registry (Docker Hub in this case).

 ## Run anywhere

+You can do this on any machine having Docker installed, .NET is not required.

 - Run `docker pull dhyanb/aspnetcoredocker` to fetch the image from the registry
 - Run `docker run -d -p 8080:49895 -t aspnetcoredocker:0.5` to create and run a container